ashes999/terrace/README.md

 - **Web/CraftyJS:** Debug uses `webruby-debug.js`, which is 5MB (!) but produces verbose error messages.
 Release builds use the `webruby-release.js` file instead.
 - **Desktop/Gosu:** Release mode builds compiled binaries.
 On Windows, you get a `game.exe` file to `bin\desktop-gosu`.
 You can ship this, along with the `content` directory together, as your final, self-executable game.
+- **Mobile/libGDX:** TBD

 # Development Environment Setup

 If you plan to contribute to `terrace`, you need to set up Ruby (1.9.3 or newer)

-For the desktop target, you also need:

 ## For Windows binaries ##
+To build binaries for the desktop target, you also need:

 - The `gosu` gem (0.9.2).
 Follow setup instructions [from the gosu wiki](https://github.com/gosu/gosu/wiki).
-- The `ocra` gem (1.9.5) for building Windows binaries.
+- The `ocra` gem (1.9.5).

+## For Android binaries ##
+To build against the mobile target for Android, you also need the Android SDK installed (configure the location in `config.rb`).
+You don't need JRuby or libGDX binaries (we provide those).